Introduction to Continuous Integration with Xamarin

 The following diagram illustrates this topography:

-It is also possible to link a local TFS server to a Visual Studio Team Services project so that VSTS builds are delegated to the local server.
-For details, see Deploy and configure a build server on MSDN.
+It is also possible to link a local TFS server to a Visual Studio Team Services project so that Azure DevOps builds are delegated to the local server.
+For details, see Build and release agents.

 Visual Studio Team Services and Jenkins

 If you use Jenkins to build your apps, you can store your code in Visual Studio Team Services or Team Foundation Server and continue to use Jenkins for your CI builds.
 You can trigger a Jenkins build when you push code to your team project's Git repository or when you check code in to TFVC.
-For details, see Jenkins with Visual Studio Team Services.
+For details, see Jenkins with Azure DevOps.

 Git And Jenkins